eoranged/wcs-player/README.md

 # Telegram Audio Player Mini App

+> **IMPORTANT DISCLAIMER:** This project is fully vibe coded as a test project exploring Windsurf and should never be used in production.
+It is intended solely for experimental and learning purposes.

 A modern audio player built as a Telegram Mini App with tempo control, built with Next.js and Tailwind CSS.

 ## Features